nopnop2002/esp-idf-sc16is750/selftest/README.md

 # selftest
-Operation check only with Breakout board.
+Loop back test only with Breakout board.

 This project has the following patterns: